openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 Unfortunately it is not easy to find out which panel gets which id while this is pretty important if you have lots of them and you want to assign rules to it.
 Don't worry: the binding comes with some helpful support in the background the canvas type (this is only provided for the canvas device because triangles can have weird layouts that are hard to express in a log output)

-- fire up your browser and open the openhab server on port 9001 which shows the logs.
+- fire up your browser and open the openHAB server on port 9001 which shows the logs.
 - Set up a switch item with the channel panelLayout on the controller (see NanoRetrieveLayout below) and set the switch to true
 - look out for something like "Panel layout and ids" in the logs.
 Below that you will see a panel layout similar to